Enroll rising 1st, 2nd, 3rd, and 4th graders in a FREE four-week, daily, five-hour immersive summer reading camp.

 Summer Camp Reading Background

-Reading doesn’t always come naturally for some children and therefore lose knowledge during the school year.
+Reading doesn’t always come naturally for some children; therefore, they lose knowledge during the school year.
 Cincinnati Public Schools reports that 45% of its third graders do not read proficiently.
 The Ohio Department of Education says that 71.4% of Ohio students are economically disadvantaged and cannot afford private tutors or reading aids.

 Related Article: Cincinnati Summer Camps for kids of all ages